flowtoolz/GetLaid/README.md

 With Apple's `NSLayoutAnchor`, you can make use of a mysterious "system spacing".
 Apple does not disclose how that is calculated and does not offer any concrete values you could access.
 Using system spacings through the `NSLayoutAnchor` API is a bit awkward, limited in how it is applied and limited in what it can be applied to.

 GetLaid exposes the system spacing as two global `CGFLoat` constants.
-It calls the actual Apple API to calculate the constants the first time you acces them:
+It calls the actual Apple API to calculate the constants the first time you access them:

 1. `systemSiblingSpacing` is the gap the user's system wants between sibling views.
 2. `systemParentSpacing` is the inset the user's system wants from a view's edge to a contained subview.